 The Creative Writing specialization aims to provide inspiration and support for committed writers and to offer serious instruction in craft.
 Classes usually include readings in one or more literary genres and workshop review of students' writing.

-The New Media and Digital Humanities specialization aims to better prepare interested students for jobs that require both a familiarity with technology and sound communication skills.
+The Digital Humanities + Games specialization aims to better prepare interested students for jobs that require both a familiarity with technology and sound communication skills.
 We believe this specialization will also help our students become better critically informed and productive digital citizens.
 As with all specializations in English, this specialization is open to students from any major.

 Professional Writing and Technical Communication (PWTC)

 The Professional Writing and Technical Communication (PWTC) certificate prepares students for careers in technical and professional writing and digital communication.
 PWTC students gain project-based experience in editing, grant writing, software documentation, report writing, and web design.
 Each student develops a professional web portfolio for the job search and gains hands-on experience with industry-standard software (e.g., Adobe InDesign and MadCap Flare).
 The program enjoys a well-established network of more than 300 graduates and high placement rate.

 The Study and Practice of Writing (SPOW)